Nadino92/aws-s3-bruteforce/README.md

 AWS Authentication can be used via access and secret keys, as shown below.
 This allows you to identify if a bucket has public access disabled but authenticated access enabled.
 The bucket attribute 'authenticated_access' will be set to True if this is the case and it will be printed to the screen.<br><br>
 ./find_public_buckets.py -t 1 -s "dev" -ak "[ACCESS_KEY]" -sk "[SECRET_KEY]"

-# Use - List
-## Iterate through a text file containing a list of bucket names to try<br>
+# Use - Iterate through a text file containing a list of bucket names to try

 #Single threaded scan of a given company name<br>
 ./find_public_buckets.py -t 1 -s "This Company Name"